 Cabras - Aritzo - 47 miles - Mountains

-Today’s ride brings us more inland to discover the most authentic parts of Sardinia.
-We’ll start the day with a short transfer from Cabras to the archeological site of Santa Cristina, about 20 mls distance.
-Santa Cristina is one of the most important symbols of Nuragic Civilization.
+Today’s ride brings us farther inland to discover the most authentic parts of Sardinia.
+We’ll start with a short transfer from Cabras to the archeological site of Santa Cristina, one of the most important symbols of Nuragic Civilization.
 It contains a Sacred Well that was dedicated to the cult of water.
-In fact, the Nuragic Civilization not only produced distinctive megalithic towers, but also characteristic sacred water temples, tombs to the giants, Mont'e Prama’s enigmatic sandstone sculptures, and peculiar bronze statuettes.

-Artizo - Gennargentu - Oliena - 59 miles - Mountains
+Aritzo - Gennargentu - Oliena - 50 or 59 miles - Mountains

-Today we don't have to pack.
-In fact, when we designed this tour, we really wanted to give our guests the opportunity to get to know this beautiful part of Sardinia more closely.
-Not only for its naturalistic beauties -- the wild radiance of the valleys and canyons -- marvelously exemplified by the contrast of white limestone peaks and verdant Mediterranean flora, but also for its profound history, customs and traditions, a testimony to the agro-pastoral world.
-To offer you this experience we envisaged an activity to immerse ourselves in nature (trekking or kayaking), with a visit to a Bronze Age Nuragic Site shrouded by nature.
-In fact, when the Romans invaded Sardinia, the locals Nuragic peoples escaped to hide in the mountains.
-The most distinctive Nuragic village is certainly Tiscali, built inside a karst sinkhole on top of a mountain, nestled in the green and narrow valley of Lanaittu.
-A medium-level hike but of great emotion, about 6 mls, 2,000 ft uphill, with some steep stretches on bare rock.
-A unique scene to behold.
-The walk to the doline and the remains of the villages of Tiscali only takes a couple of hours, but the environment is quite wild, this means that it’s not the easiest walk for those who are not used to walking in the Supramonte area, on trails of rock and limestone.
-Anyway, Tiscali is one of the most popular destinations for hikers in Sardinia.
-If you prefer we can guide you along an easier hike route, because the entire Lanaittu valley and the surrounding area are rich in important settlements from the era of the ancient Nuragic civilization, and even caves with evidence of the Paleolithic era.
+Today we have the chance to get to know this part of Sardinia more intimately, both its beauty and its history, by hiking to a Bronze Age Nuragic site shrouded in nature.
+The walk to the doline (sinkhole) and the remains of the village of Tiscali only takes a couple of hours, and is about 6 miles with ~2,000 ft of elevation gain.
+The environment is quite wild; this means that it’s not the easiest walk for those who are not used to walking in the Supramonte area, on trails of rock and limestone.
+Regardless, Tiscali is one of the most popular destinations for hikers in Sardinia.
+If you prefer we can guide you along an easier hiking route, because the entire Lanaittu Valley and the surrounding area are rich in important settlements from the era of the ancient Nuragic civilization, and even caves with evidence of the Paleolithic era.

 Oliena - Santa Maria Navarrese - 47 mls - Mountains

 Today we ride from the limestone mountains to the blue sea.
 In fact, the last ride will be along one of the most spectacular roads in Sardinia.
-From the hotel we start rolling towards Dorgali, affording the first and steeper part of the climb, but after a good coffee at the local pub up to Genna Silana, it’s a long but gentle climb with a stunning view on the Flumineddu valley, famous for the production of Nepente wine, a variety of Cannonau that gets its unique flavour from the microclimate of this valley.
-Along the climb, we will enjoy the view of the Gorropu Canyon, the highest canyon in Europe with its cliffs more than 1,315 ft high.
+From the hotel we start rolling towards Dorgali.
+This first part of the climb is the most steep, but after a good coffee at the local pub on the way up to Genna Silana it’s long and gentle with a stunning view of the Flumineddu Valley.
+This valley is famous for the production of Nepente wine, a variety of Cannonau that gets its unique flavor from the microclimate of the valley.
+Along the climb we will enjoy the view of the Gorropu Canyon, the highest canyon in Europe with cliffs more than 1,315 ft high.
 A stop to take a memorable photo is definitely worth it.

-After the climb, we can revive our legs by having lunch at the summit’s coffee bar, right on the route of Giro d’Italia’s KOM.
-There we’ll get ready for the long descent towards Baunei.
-The ride approaching the town of Baunei is a fun rolling road through a pristine, unspoiled environment, full of wildlife and dramatic panoramas.
+After the climb we can revive our legs by having lunch at the summit’s coffee bar, right on the route of the Giro d’Italia’s KOM.
+We’ll get ready for the long descent towards Baunei.
+The ride approaching the town of Baunei is a fun, rolling road through a pristine, unspoiled environment, full of wildlife and dramatic panoramas.
 After Baunei, we have one last adrenaline-filled downhill towards the sea and onto the beach where we can celebrate the ending of our unforgettable adventure in Sardinia.

 Santa Maria Navarrese - Selvaggio Blu - Boat ride

-Sailing starts at about 9 am, back to the harbor at about 6 pm.
+Sailing starts at about 9 am, and we are back at the harbor at about 6 pm.
 Swimming and snorkeling in the pristine water and sunbathing will fill most of the day.
 Lunch on board.
 Highlights: the limestone cliffs and spectacular bays, Cala Goloritze, Cala Biriola, Cala Mariolu.
-We'll be back at the hotel on time for our final dinner celebrations.
+We'll be back at the hotel in time for our final dinner celebrations.

 In terms of cycling Sardinia offers a uniquely rewarding tour, the first two days you will ride along the north west coast, then we will explore the inland, with many climbs to discover the real genuine heart of Sardinia.
 We will mainly follow minor roads, through beautiful landscapes with good tarmac and no cars.
 One day of no cycling in the mountains can be the ultimate chance to relax or trek through the mountains to visit a Nuragic site nestled in a sinkhole in the limestone ridge, or an easy kayak along the river, to enjoy the unique experience of having lunch with local shepherds.